If you only have 2 days in Kyoto, Japan, go see these 7 temples and shrines.

 Must-Visit Alert!
 Magic Waterfall

-You’re not supposed to drink from all 3—you can choose one spout and collect some water with the scoops that are provided.
+You’re not supposed to drink from all three—you can choose one spout and collect some water with the scoops provided.
 It is free to participate, but expect to line up.
 It is also considered bad form to fill up your water bottle or take extra long at the spouts.

 Etiquette Tips: